 - honey bees keeping

-- how much space do you need to raise bees
+- how much room do you need for a bee hive

 - how much space is needed for bee keeping